So little honor still remains in men,

 And all the treasures of sweet life confound,

-The crux of human grace abased to ground.
+The crux of human grace debased to ground.

-By praising gods born out of common earth,
+By sculpting gods from clay of common earth,

 © Loubert S Suddaby.
 All Rights Reserved.